 Key insights

-- Adopting the LIFO (last-in, first-out) accounting method in 2025 can provide significant benefits to organizations with inventory.
+- Adopting the LIFO (last-in, first-out) accounting method can provide significant benefits to organizations with inventory.

-Help make a real difference for your bottom line this year.
+Help make a real difference for your bottom line.

 If rising costs have been eating into your margins, the LIFO (last-in, first-out) accounting method might be worth a closer look.
 It’s not just a technical choice — it can have a real impact on your tax bill, especially when prices keep climbing.